AMGOcyber123/Note-app/README.md

 - Editing notes
 - Remove notes

 All functions are performed on terminal.

+Installation
+ > use npm install